dharllc/speech-to-code/README.md

 - `src/components/`: React components for the user interface
 - `src/services/llmService.js`: Service for interacting with the backend LLM API
 - `src/App.js`: Main React application component
+- `src/components/Settings.js`: Component for managing environment variables and repository settings

+## Features

+- Prompt Composer: Craft and edit prompts for code generation
+- System Prompt Management: Manage and customize system prompts
+- LLM Interaction: Interact with various Language Learning Models
+- Settings: Configure environment variables and repository settings
+- Dark Mode: Toggle between light and dark themes

 ## Troubleshooting

 If you encounter any issues:
-- Ensure all API keys are correctly set in the .env files
+- Ensure all API keys are correctly set in the Settings page
 - Check that all dependencies are installed correctly
 - Verify that both frontend and backend servers are running